twolivesleft/Codea4-Docs/docs/source/api/graphics.rst

    :param x: x coordinate of the arc origin
    :param y: y coordinate of the arc origin
    :param radius: the radius arc
-   :param startAngle: the start angle of the arc
+   :param startAngle: the start angle of the arc (in degrees)
-   :param endAngle: the end angle of the arc
+   :param endAngle: the end angle of the arc (in degrees)
    :param dir: the direction of the arc, 1 or clockwise, -1 for anti-clockwise

 .. lua:function:: ellipse(x, y, w, h)